eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 Bob:  Sounds good.
 That's very accessible.
       And the marketing team?
       They need a quiet area, but also want to be close to the sales department.
+Anna: There's an area on the left side of the building, right next to the sales office.
+      It's a bit isolated from the main walkways, so it should be quieter.
+Bob:  Perfect.
+Let's put them there.
+      What about the customer support team?
+Anna: Let's place them near the middle of the floor.
+      They need to be easily reachable.
+      Maybe right behind the conference rooms?
+Bob:  That works.
+They'll be central,
+      but the conference rooms will buffer some of the noise.
+      Last, where should we set up the break room?
+Anna: It should be centrally located so it's equally accessible to everyone.
+      How about between the IT department and HR?
+      That way, it's just a short walk for most teams.
+Bob:  I agree.
+That's a convenient spot for everyone.
+      Thanks, Anna.
+      I'll update the layout draft with these changes and send it over to you for your final review.
+Anna: Thanks, Bob.
+I'll look out for that,
+      and we can discuss it further if there are any tweaks needed.
 ```

 ---